ZhenyingZhu/StudyNotes/SystemDesign.md

 Design

-1. Gateway service
+1. Gateway service: used for TLS termination, dynamic routing, stress testing, analytics, static response, rate limiting, multi-region resiliency
-2. Content Provider Profile
+2. Content Provider Profile: composite by a LB, app servers, distributed cache, distributed data store.
+   1. account table: capture company info
+   2. user table: capture departments info in the company.
+Shard by accountId.
 3. Video service
 4. object storage
-5. Upload service
-6. Post processing service
+5. Upload service: to object-storage service.
+Once upload is done, put event in the queue to notify post-processing service.
+Use multi-part upload to increase throughput and quick recovery.
+   1. table: uploadId, videoId (get from video service, also give video service a state)
+6. Post processing service: 1. break the video into 3-10 sec apart and put in another queue, 2. dequeue and transcoding to support different devices, also include DRM info, 3. send a message through another queue to video service and notification service, notify the content provider and update the video state.
 7. Search service
 8. User profile
 9. Homepage generation service
 10. Recommendation service
 11. Billing Service
 12. Push notification